-Through the adoption of Resolution No. 21-5173, the Metro Council accepts the Regional Oversight Committee recommendation that Clackamas County's Local Implementation Plan meets regional requirements described in the measure and program work plan, directs staff to incorporate the plan into an intergovernmental agreement with the County and directs staff to work with local implementation partners to address the considerations attached by the oversight committee to its recommendation.
+Through the adoption of Resolution No. 21-5173, the Metro Council would accept the Regional Oversight Committee recommendation that Clackamas County's Local Implementation Plan meets regional requirements described in the measure and program work plan.
+If the Council approves that recommendation, Metro staff would incorporate the Local Implementation Plan into an intergovernmental agreement with the county, which will be considered for adoption by Clackamas County and the Metro Council prior to the beginning disbursement of Supportive Housing Services funds to the county.